 Follow your trail guide down to the lowest part of the twelve levels that are reachable during your visit!
 The level of the water table underground will dictate how low you can go.
 We were only able to reach level six, I think.
 We were approximately 95 feet underground.
 Lake Erie, I’m told is only 200 and some feet deep, itself!

-I recommend wearing safe shoes for walking down rocky paths that may be steep at places in the cavern.
+- I recommend wearing safe shoes for walking down rocky paths in these underground Ohio caverns.

 Enjoy shopping in the Seneca Caverns gift shop which you will walk through to begin your cavern tour.
 We decided to purchase a couple bags of dirt treasures.
 We bought the arrowhead and the “large gem” bag to sift at the panning trough outside.
 I plan to use the gems in our homeschool geology studies.